ilhangrn/cpp_tutorials/README.md

 `docker run --name cpp_container -v C:\Users\ilhan.goren\IG_OnePiece\_IG_DOCKER\cpp_tutorials:/cpp_tutorials -it cpp_tutorials`

+> ig_notes:The 3. step is for the container you have.
+In next time i will call just the 3. command.
 ### 3. Starting an existing container
 If you have already created a container from the docker image, you can start it with:

 `docker start -i cpp_container`

+> After getting run the container we go to the vscode and attach the container over docker extention.
+Like i do now.
+I am changing the readme inside container over vscode.
+Lets see the commit from my PC powershell.

+> git diff says:

+`+> After getting run the container we go to the vscode and attach the container over docker extention.
+Like i do now.
+I am changing the readme inside container over vscode.
+Lets see the commit from my PC powershell.
+`

 ### 4. Removing  unnecessary images and containers
 You can remove unnecessary images and containers by: